Skip to main content

 Scan Specific File

-rafter agent scan ./config.js
+rafter secrets ./config.js

 Scan Directory

-rafter agent scan ./src
+rafter secrets ./src

 Quiet Mode (CI/CD)